 💡Fun Fact – The body tries to ward off infection by increasing body temperature since most of the bacterial agents cannot survive in high temperatures.

-However, it is interesting to note that – not all bacterias die within the increased body temperature and prolonged period of high fever is dangerous to a pet’s body.
+However, it is interesting to note that – not all bacterias die within the increased body temperature and a prolonged period of high fever is dangerous to a pet’s body.